reverie62/unix/readme.txt

-Welcome to my First Repo
+Welcome to my first repo
-Leraning Git is going well for me so far.